Curiosity: Motivation and reward

-The drive to learn new information or perform some action may be prompted by the anticipation of reward.
-So what we learn about motivation and reward may help us to understand curiosity.
+The drive to learn new information or perform some action may also be prompted by the anticipation of reward.

 Reward is defined as the positive reinforcement of an action, reinforcement that encourages a particular behavior by means of the emotional sensations of relief, pleasure, and satisfaction that correlate with happiness.
 Many areas in the brain process reward and come together to form what is called the reward pathway.
 In this pathway many neurotransmitters play a role in the activation of the reward sensation, including dopamine, serotonin, and opioids.

 Dopamine is linked to curiosity, as it assigns and retains reward values of information gained.
 Research suggests and the stimulus is unfamiliar, compared to activation of dopamine when stimulus is familiar.

 Nucleus accumbens

 The nucleus accumbens is a formation of neurons that is important in reward pathway activation—such as the release of dopamine in investigating response to novel or exciting stimuli.
 The fast dopamine release observed during childhood and adolescence is important in development, as curiosity and exploratory behavior are the largest facilitators of learning during early years.

 The sensation pleasure of "liking" can occur when opioids are released by the nucleus accumbens.
 This helps someone evaluate the unfamiliar situation or environment and attach value to the novel object.
 These processes of both wanting and liking play a role in activating the reward system of the brain, and perhaps in the stimulation of curious or information-seeking tendencies as well.